bayanseder/event-loop/README.md

-# event-loop
+# Event Loop
-As we know JavaScript code runs in single threaded.
-There is just one thing happening at a time.But in JavaScript `later` doesn’t necessarily happen strictly and immediately after `now`.
+As we know JavaScript code runs in single threaded.This means that only one set of instructions is executed at any single time.But in JavaScript `later` doesn’t necessarily happen strictly and immediately after `now`.
 In other words, tasks that cannot complete now are going to complete asynchronously.

 JavaScript has a concurrency model based on an event loop, which is responsible for executing the code, collecting and processing events, and executing queued sub-tasks.